zeromq/netmq/docs/actor.md

-We hope that gives you a taster of what you could do with an <code>Actor</code>
+We hope that gives you a taster of what you could do with an `Actor`